JNVillacastin/COMG-102-Sandbox/README.md

 # COMG-102-Sandbox
-A collection of sandbox tools for basic descriptive statistics
+A collection of sandbox tools for teaching basic descriptive statistics.

 ## Sandboxes